davidbegin/python-in-the-morning/README.md

 This repo contains Code, Notes, Ramblings, and Performance Tests from my morning Python Learning Sessions.

-The first 16 days were unorganized so they are all just dumped into [Days 1-16 Folder](Days1-16/) From here on out every Day will have a its own folder.

 ## Participating

 Everyday, there will be a PR opened with the Days code, test,